DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/14scottgivesmeanassignment.md

 Please read:

-There are no baskets you’re part of related to this course.
+<center>There are no baskets you’re part of related to this course.</center>

 The sentence suggests that the reason why I’m here (following the courses I want, in order to be a good student) is inherently linked to